StevenMMortimer/ge-sklearn-pipeline-example/README.md

 All of the expectation creation scripts follow a similar pattern where we first add the BasicProfiler suite as an expectation and then create our expectations as the "default" suite for the DataAsset.
-Those default expectations are created by loading the data from the folder as a Batch and only need to be done once for the first time or you are updating the expectations.
+Those default expectations are created by loading the data from the folder as a Batch and only need to be done once for the first time or when you are updating the expectations.

 The choice to use `.py` scripts instead of notebooks is purely for personal preference.
 The scripts are stored in the notebooks folder [`./great_expectations/notebooks`](./great_expectations/notebooks)